Medicare Action for Active Employees Turning 65- Request for Employment Verification for Medicare Part B

 While you are employed you do not need to take any action regarding Medicare.
 Individuals covered by an employer-sponsored health plan are not required to apply for Medicare Part A (hospital insurance) or Part B (medical insurance).

 Since Medicare Part A is provided at no cost (there is a monthly premium for Medicare Part B) individuals turning 65 can sign up for Part A if they choose to do so, at their local Social Security office or online.
-We recommend signing up for Part A to “get into the system”.
 Your Tufts University health plan is primary while you are employed and you would not need to utilize your Medicare Part A card for benefits.

 Open enrollment medicare, turning sixty-five